kleinenb/starter-hugo-academic/content/authors/admin/_index.md

 title: Katie Leinenbach
 email: ""
 ---
-Katie Leinenbach is a third year Economics Ph.D student at Emory University.
+Katie Leinenbach is a fourth year Economics Ph.D candidate at Emory University.
 Before coming to Emory University, she received her Bachelor of Science degree in Industrial Engineering from Purdue University.